mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 - tuple: Declares input as a group of inputs using the above qualifiers.
 - each: Executes a task for each input in the collection.

+If the `<input name>` matches a name of a channel, it will take input directly from that.

 {% include links.md %}